Introduction

 Housing Costs

-Housing costs in Spain vary depending on the region and type of property.
+These costs vary depending on the region and type of property.
 Coastal areas and major cities generally have higher housing costs, while rural areas and smaller towns offer more affordable options.

 Food and Drink